Hedges Family Estate Red Mountain Cabernet Sauvignon 2020 Front Label

 The Hedges have concentrated their efforts on Cabernet Sauvignon and Merlot, and the concept of terroir since their first vintage in 1987.
 With Anne-Marie Hedges' roots and childhood in the Champagne region of France, it was only natural that a French-style chateau would be built on the slopes of Red Mountain amongst their vines.

-Their daughter, Sarah Hedges-Goedhart, is the head winemaker with their son Christophe Hedges being the General Manager.
-Hedges Cellars transitioned to Hedges Family Estate, and farming practices became more focused towards being organic, vegan, and some of our vineyards are being certified Demeter.
-Our future direction is clear: we will continue to work as a family to unite farming, winemaking, and the promotion of our wines and the Red Mountain AVA.
+Their daughter, Sarah Goedhart, is the head winemaker and their son Christophe Hedges is the General Manager.
+Hedges Cellars transitioned to Hedges Family Estate, and farming practices became more focused towards being organic, vegan.
+The first two vineyards were certified Biodynamic by Demeter in 2011 and all five vineyards were certified in 2021.
+Robert Parker awarded Hedges the Green Emblem in 2022 in recognition of their long-term commitment to sustainability.
+Their future direction is clear: they will continue to work as a family to unite farming, winemaking, and the promotion of their wines and the Red Mountain AVA.

 Image for Red Mountain Wine Yakima Valley, Washington content section